Repairing DoS Vulnerability of Real-World Regexes: Introduction

-To summarize, this paper makes the following contributions: \begin{itemize} \item We give a novel formal semantics of backtracking matching algorithm for real-world regular expressions and with it, give a formal definition of the ReDoS vulnerability for them.
-Our definition extends the previous proposal for the formal definition of the ReDoS vulnerability for pure regular expressions ~\cite{10.1007/978-3-662-54580-5_1} with the support for the real-world extensions, and we also show a subtle bug in the previous proposal (Section \ref{sec:regex}).
+The contributions of the paper are summarized below. \begin{itemize} \item We initiate a study of ReDoS vulnerabilities for real-world regexes.
+To this end, we give a novel formal semantics and the time complexity of backtracking matching algorithms for real-world regexes, and with it, give the first formal definition of their ReDoS vulnerability.
+We also show a subtle bug in a previous proposal for pure regexes~\cite{10.1007/978-3-662-54580-5_1}.
+(Section \ref{sec:regex})

-\item We present the novel {\em linear-time property} of real-world regular expressions, and prove that the property is sufficient for guaranteeing invulnerability.
-Then, we define the problem of synthesizing an expression from a given set of examples that satisfies the linear time property that we call the {\em linear-time-property repair problem (LTP repair problem)}, and prove that the problem is NP-hard (Section~\ref{sec:problem}).
+\item We present the novel {\em real-world strong 1-unambiguity} (\ltp{}), and prove that the condition is sufficient for guaranteeing invulnerability for real-world regexes.
+We define the \ltp{} repair problem and prove that the problem is NP-hard.
+We also show that a related condition, 1-unambiguity (i.e., deterministic regex) for pure regexes~\cite{BRUGGEMANNKLEIN1998182,FlashRegex,10.1007/3-540-57273-2_45} is insufficient for ensuring invulnerability (even for pure regexes).
+(Section~\ref{sec:problem})

-\item We give an algorithm for solving the LTP repair problem.
-Our algorithm builds on the previous example-based synthesis and repair algorithms for pure regular expressions~\cite{10.1145/3093335.2993244, 10.1145/3360565}, and extends them in two important ways: (1) the support for the real-world extensions and (2) the incorporation of the linear-time-property to enforce invulnerability (Section~\ref{sec:algo}).
+\item We give an algorithm for solving the \ltp{} repair problem that builds on and extends the previous PBE synthesis and repair methods.
+Our algorithm extends the previous methods in two important ways: support for the real-world extensions and the incorporation of \ltp{} to enforce invulnerability.
+(Section~\ref{sec:algo})

-\item We present an implementation of the algorithm in a tool called \tool{}, and present an evaluation of the tool on a set of real-world benchmarks (Section~\ref{sec:eval}).
+\item We present an implementation of the algorithm in a tool called \tool{}, and present an evaluation of the tool on a set of real-world benchmarks.
+(Section~\ref{sec:eval})

 \end{itemize}